Abandoned Pull Requests

 • Lack of clarity — Without a Definition of Ready, contributors may open PRs before expectations or scope are clear, increasing the likelihood of abandonment.

 • Trust and policy friction — AI-assisted changes may trigger additional scrutiny around security, licensing, data handling, or architecture decisions.
-If that extra diligence is not planned for (time, reviewers, expectations), PRs stall and eventually get abandoned.
+If that diligence is not planned for (time, reviewers, expectations), PRs stall and eventually get abandoned.

 Delays and uncertainty often create feedback loops: stalled PRs lose attention, increasing the odds they will be abandoned.
 Recognizing these conditions early is key to prevention.